Ways You Can Cultivate A Creative And Strong Rooted Childhood

 Benefits of Adding Rooted Childhood to Your Home or Homeschool:

-- If you find homeschool planning difficult or cumbersome, Rooted Childhood is a beautifully themed supplement to add to your homeschool to relieve the stress of planning fun and creative activities to enjoy together.
+- If you find homeschool planning difficult or cumbersome, Rooted Childhood is a beautifully themed supplement to add to your homeschool.
+It will relieve the stress of planning fun and creative activities to enjoy together.

 - Rooted Childhood will improve the overall atmosphere of your home and help you to spend more time connecting as a family.

 - With Rooted Childhood, you receive ideas all supporting a central theme for the season.
-This seasonally packaged resource was such a wonderful perk, in my opinion, I get a monthly package that includes recipes, handicrafts, poems, recommended companion picture books, and more.
-Everything uniquely ties into the seasonal theme making it perfect to incorporate into your family lifestyle and homeschool.
+This seasonally packaged resource was such an incredible perk; in my opinion.
+You get a monthly package that includes recipes, handicrafts, poems, recommended companion picture books, and more.
+Everything uniquely ties into the seasonal theme, making it perfect for incorporating into your family lifestyle and homeschool.

 - Rooted Childhood comes complete with necessary instructions for each activity, a supply list, and is beautifully packaged.
 Making it extremely easy to prepare for crafts, cooking, and memorable moments.
 Many of the craft supplies are items you probably already keep on hand.